aimagelab/mammoth/README.md

 With Mammoth, nothing is set in stone.
 You can easily add new models, datasets, training strategies, or functionalities.

+> ***All the models included in mammoth are verified against the original papers to reproduce the original results in their respective original settings.***

 ## Documentation

 ### Check out the official [DOCUMENTATION](https://aimagelab.github.io/mammoth/) for more information on how to use Mammoth!